Princeton-Cabernet/BeauCoup/README.md

 `python3 py/trace_prep.py /path/to/equinix-nyc.dirA.20180315-130000.UTC.anon.pcap /path/to/caida0.npy`

+#### Format
+The output numpy file has 12 columns, including:
+- Col 0: Timestamp (float128)
+- Col 1-5: IPv4 Source/Destination (uint32), TTL/Protocol/Checksum (uint16)
+- Col 6-8: TCP Source/Destination port, checksum (uint16)
+- Col 9-11: UDP Source/Destination port, checksum (uint16)

+Each line represents one packet.
+(Invalid headers are filled in with the unsigned -1 (65535 or 2^32-1), which might overlap with port 65535 or IP 255.255.255.255.)

 ### Run BeauCoup Simulator

 We use a python-based simulator to execute BeauCoup coupon collectors and generate query reports.
 The following command takes in an intermediate representation, runs the corresponding hash function mappings, and generates reports (saved in numpy compressed format):